 IEEE 802 LMSC closely follows CEPT regulatory activities regarding radio local area network (RLAN) and strongly supports the relaxation of the out-of-band (OOB) emissions of Very Low Power (VLP) RLAN devices operating in the band above 5945 MHz in the band below 5935 MHz to -37 dBm/MHz without any additional mitigation techniques.

-IEEE 802 LMSC recognizes that the draft ECC Report 355 the required technical basis for the relaxation without harmfully interfering with the Communication Based Train Control (CBTC) systems to be protected.
+IEEE 802 LMSC recognizes that the draft ECC Report 355 intends to deliver the required technical basis for the relaxation without harmfully interfering with the Communication Based Train Control (CBTC) systems to be protected, based on the available information to date.
 This relaxation of the OOB limits in the band below 5935 MHz from -45 dBm/MHz to -37 dBm/MHz without additional mitigation techniques will allow for a worldwide harmonization of the device implementations for VLP devices in the 6 GHz band.

+IEEE 802 LMSC notes also from the draft report that CBTC receiver performance is not standardised yet, and that at the time of writing of this Report, standardisation work for CBTC was still ongoing within ETSI.

 Additional redundancy capabilities of IEEE 802.11a-1999 standards based CBTC systems